Skip to main content

 AMPscript Basics

 Let’s get started by doing a quick review of AMPscript basics.
 The AMPscript language is procedural and processed top down.
-This means the system scans and outputs all AMPscript in the order it was written, before sending the email to subscribers.
+In other words, the system scans and outputs all AMPscript in the order it was written before sending the email to subscribers.
 Therefore, the system needs to know where the AMPscript code starts and stops.
 To identify AMPscript, the code must be surrounded by opening and closing delimiters or defined within a script tag.
 It’s a flexible language with three options for defining the AMPscript code.

 Type